-Smeared With False Allegations
+Smeared With False Allegations of Murder-for-Hire

 Unproven, unprosecuted allegations of planning murder-for-hire that never actually occurred were used to deny Ross bail, smear him in the media, and justify the draconian sentence he received.
 Ross was never tried for or found guilty of these allegations, which were officially dismissed later in 2018.
 The only alleged “victim” ever identified is a fervent supporter of Ross’s clemency.